prchen/resb/README.md

 Hello World!
 ```

-> You may also find some example from the test cases in `resb-reactor` project.
+> You may also find some example from the test cases in `resb-core` project.

 ## License